TillHae/synop_dataset_pipeline/README.md

 Complete pipeline for processing German Weather Service (DWD) SYNOP 10-minute meteorological data into high-quality, gap-filled NetCDF datasets.

+**Executing the full pipeline requires approximately 1 TB of disk space.
+For reliable and efficient performance, a minimum of 64 GB of RAM and 32 CPU cores is recommended.**

 ## Pipeline Overview

 ```